mitre-attack/attack-stix-data/USAGE.md

 | `x_mitre_permissions_required` | string[] | Enterprise domain in the _Privilege Escalation_ tactic | The lowest level of permissions the adversary is required to be operating within to perform the technique on a system. |
 | `x_mitre_defense_bypassed` | string[] | Enterprise domain in the _Defense Evasion_ tactic | List of defensive tools, methodologies, or processes the technique can bypass. |
 | `x_mitre_remote_support` | boolean | Enterprise domain in the _Execution_ tactic | If true, the technique can be used to execute something on a remote system. |

+<sup>1</sup> This field was added in the upgrade to STIX 2.1 and is not available in [the STIX 2.0 dataset](https://github.com/mitre/cti).

 Techniques map into tactics by use of their `kill_chain_phases` property.
 Where the `kill_chain_name` is `mitre-attack`, `mitre-mobile-attack`, or `mitre-ics-attack` (for enterprise, mobile, and ics domains respectively), the `phase_name` corresponds to the `x_mitre_shortname` property of an `x-mitre-tactic` object.